 How to make

-On top of that, according to a
+Also, according to a

 How to make

 Marshmallow root has been used in herbal medicine for centuries to ease coughs, colds, and skin problems.
-Although it shares a similar name, it’s no longer used in the marshmallows that we eat as snacks.
+Although it shares a similar name, it’s no longer used in the marshmallows we eat as snacks.

 How to make